How to Fix Harsh Overhead Lighting in Your Living Room

 What color temperature is best for a living room?

 Warm white light around 2700K to 3000K usually works best in living rooms.
-It feels softer and more relaxed than cool white light.
+It feels softer and more relaxed than cool white or daylight lighting.

 Can lamps replace overhead lighting?